Different people respond to warfarin differently, so monitoring with an INR test is needed to make sure you are taking the right dose of warfarin.

 How often do I need to have an INR test?

 When you start taking warfarin, you will have an INR test daily or every second day until the right dose is worked out for you.
 It may take 1–2 weeks to find the right dose, then a blood test is usually only needed every few weeks.
-The number of blood tests needed is different for everybody.
+How often a blood test is needed is different for everybody.
 After your blood test your dose of warfarin may be changed to keep the INR within the target range for you.

 What things can alter my INR result?